2009 Procurement Review: Statutes, Regulations, Executive Orders

 Carrier Fuel Surcharge," is an interim rule

-to implement Section 884 of the National Defense
+to implement Section 884 of the NDAA for FY 2009, which requires

 the DoD to ensure that fuel-related adjustments in